-Taking care of a garden can be an incredibly rewarding practice, soothing away the stress of a long day and providing a connection to nature that is sometimes few and far between.
-Being able to step outside, pick a few sprigs of basil, feel the cool soil between your fingers, and watch your plants thirstily drink in water can have a wonderfully restorative effect.
+Taking care of a garden can be an incredibly rewarding practice, soothing away the stress of a long day, and providing a connection to nature that is sometimes few and far between.

 Let's Make It